Velocidex/velociraptor/VQL-LSP-DESIGN.md

 > (LSP 3.17 `textDocument/diagnostic`) are implemented for opencode
 > compatibility.
 All five agent-discovery options in VQL-LSP-USAGE.md are
 > implemented and verified end-to-end (CLI, skill, custom opencode tool,
 > mcpls bridge, native MCP tool).
-Hover/completion/document symbols remain
+Document symbols (`textDocument/documentSymbol`)
+> are implemented and verified end-to-end (see Foundation Work and Current
-> as follow-on work.
+> State).
+Hover and completion remain as follow-on work.

 ## Goal